apoulias/sonoff-diy-OTA-firmware/README.md

 # sonoff-diy-OTA-firmware
-Command line process to upload a new firmware Over the Air to Sonoff DIY devices.
+Command line process to upload a new firmware Over the Air to Sonoff DIY devices using the REST API http://developers.sonoff.tech/basicr3-rfr3-mini-http-api.html.

 Created using Python 3.8 and tested on Sonoff Basic R3.